 About Motorcycle Safety

 As a motorcyclist you know that any traffic collision can become life threatening.
 One of the most common and devastating consequences of a crash is a traumatic brain injury.
-NJ Smart Riders, presented by the Brain Injury Alliance of New Jersey, highlights the precautions both drivers and riders can take to share the road:
+NJ Smart Riders, presented by the Brain Injury Alliance of New Jersey and sponsored by Rider Insurance, highlights the precautions both drivers and riders can take to share the road:

 Brain injuries account for more than 60 percent of motorcycle deaths.
 Wearing a Department of Transportation (DOT) – approved helmet can significantly reduce the risk of brain injury, and even save your life.
 New Jersey has a mandatory helmet law that requires motorcyclists to wear a protective helmet with either a neck or chin strap that is reflectorized on both sides, while riding.
 It’s a rider’s best defense against an injury or worse… a fatality.

 Helmets reduce the risk of death by 30 percent.
 Your DOT-approved helmet should:

 - Have a label on the outside-back of the helmet with the letters “DOT”

 - Have a label on the inside that includes manufacturer, model number, helmet size, MM/YY manufacture date, materials and owner information

 - Be replaced every 5 years, or after any kind of crash

 Does your helmet pass the safety test?
 Find out here>